Kaushik4120/Arduino_memory_game/4_Memory_game/README.md

 ## Brief project description:

-- Practical use: Has a game-like system where the user has to correctly copy the random sequence of LED' lights that the microcontroller generates.
+- Practical use: Has a game-like system containing 9 rounds with increasing difficulty where the user has to correctly copy the random sequence the LED's lights that the microcontroller generates.

 - LCD: displays menu screens and game results to guide the user through the game